Sandbergo/learn2branch/README.md

 ## About <a name = "about"></a>

-This project is a continued exploration and development of ideas from two pieces of academic work:
+This project is a continued exploration and development of ideas from two articles:

 Maxime Gasse, Didier Chételat, Nicola Ferroni, Laurent Charlin, Andrea Lodi [Exact Combinatorial Optimization with Graph Convolutional Neural Networks](https://github.com/ds4dm/learn2branch) (2019).